 The model

 General approach: Fisher’s Geometric Model We used simulations to investigate the role of SGV in speciation.
-Our simulations use the framework of Fisher's (1930) Geometric Model of Adaptation (FGM), which is a simple model.
-In FGM, adaptation is a ‘geometric’ process wherein populations adapt by fixing additive mutations to reach a phenotypic optimum (Fig. 1A) (Orr 2005; Tenaillon 2014).
+Our simulations use the framework of Fisher's (1930) Geometric Model of Adaptation (FGM).
+In FGM, adaptation is a ‘geometric’ process wherein populations adapt by fixing phenotypically additive mutations to reach a phenotypic optimum (Fig. 1A) (Orr 2005; Tenaillon 2014).
 The greatest advantage of FGM is that it makes clear predictions which are testable in empirical systems.
 Several such predictions have received support in both laboratory and field studies (MacLean et al. 2010; Rogers et al. 2012; Stearns and Fenster 2016).
 While originally developed by Fisher (1930) to make inferences about the genetics of adaptation, the model has been adapted to study the evolutionary genetics of speciation (Barton 2001; Chevin et al. 2014; Fraïsse et al. 2016).
 For these reasons, FGM is an ideal framework in which to investigate the effects of adaptation from SGV as it relates to speciation.

 Simulation mechanics We used individual-based simulations to investigate the role of standing genetic variation in speciation.
-We consider the case of a single founder population that splits into two populations which then adapt in allopatry (i.e., no gene flow).
-The phenotype of an individual, zi, is represented by an m-dimensional vector, where m is the number of independent ‘traits’ (e.g., an individual’s phenotype, z = [z1, z2] for m = 2) (see Table 1 for descriptions of all parameters).
-We assume that individuals are haploid, hermaphroditic, and have a sexual life cycle with non-overlapping generations.
-Viability selection occurs at the beginning of each generation, and an individual’s probability of surviving is a function of its phenotypic distance to the optimum.
-If the number of survivors exceeds the carrying capacity, K, then survivors are randomly culled to population size K. Surviving individuals then mate randomly to produce the next generation.
-Each pairing generates B unique offspring.
-Following birth, each individual acquires a new mutation with probability, μ.
-We assume universal pleiotropy of mutations such that each mutation affects all traits independently and additively, and the effect of a mutation on each trait is drawn from a distribution with mean of 0 and SD of σ.
+We consider the case of a single founder population that seeds two populations which then adapt in allopatry (i.e., no gene flow).
+The phenotype of a haploid individual is represented by an m-dimensional vector, z = [z1, z2,…,zm], where m is the number of independent ‘traits’ (see Table 1 for descriptions of all parameters).
+We assume a sexual life cycle with non-overlapping generations.
+Viability selection occurs at the beginning of each generation, during the haploid phase.
+The probability a haploid individual survives is a Gaussian function of its phenotypic distance to the optimum (cite an equation somewhere).
+If the number of survivors exceeds the carrying capacity, K, then survivors are randomly culled to a haploid population size of K. Surviving haploids then randomly conjugate and immediately undergo meiosis, with free recombination between all loci, to produce the next generation of haploids.
+Each diploid generates 2B, potentially unique, haploid offspring.
+Each haploid offspring acquires a new mutation with probability μ.
+We assume universal pleiotropy such that each mutation affects all traits, with the effect of a mutation on each trait being independently drawn from a normal distribution with mean of 0 and SD of σ.

 The mechanics of our simulations have their basis in realistic geographic models of speciation.
 A typical model of speciation in fishes of postglacial lakes begins with the splitting of an ancestral population, subsequent adaptation in allopatry, followed by secondary contact in sympatry (Svärdson 1961).
 Similar patterns seem common in other taxa, such as plants (e.g., Pettengill and Moeller [2012]) and birds (summarized by Price [2008]).

-The simulations were written in Python and data were plotted using R (R Core Team 2014).
+The simulations were written in Python (version 3.5.1, www.python.org) and data were plotted using R (R Core Team 2014).
 All code and data associated with this article is archived on [Dryad], and instructions to generate all results contained herein are included.
 (Cite packages and software version in final draft) (Include link to GitHub for reviewers).

 Generating ancestral standing genetic variation Populations in our simulations adapt from varying amounts of ancestral SGV.
-To generate ancestral SGV, we first generate a list of n mutations; mutations in the SGV have identical properties to those which arise in adapting populations (i.e., mean of 0, SD of σ).
+To generate ancestral SGV, we first generate a list of n mutations; mutations in the SGV have identical properties to those which arise in adapting populations (i.e., drawn from a normal distribution with mean of 0, SD of σ).
 We vary the quantity of SGV by varying n.
-We then generate an ancestral population with K individuals, where every individual inherits each mutation with probability, p.
+We then generate an ancestral population with K haploid individuals, where each individual inherits each mutation with probability, p.
 This population acts as the identical ‘founder’ for both adapting populations.